Is There Such a Thing as a Safe Investment?

-It’s difficult to claim which investments are the safest since they’re all subject to different types of investment risk.
+It’s difficult to identify the least-risky investments on the market since they’re all subject to different types of investment risk.
 Your personal risk tolerance as an investor also comes into play, as you may have a much higher or lower appetite for risk compared to someone else.
-When viewed through that lens, an investment that seems relatively safe to you might seem risky to someone else.
+When viewed through that lens, an investment that seems relatively conservative to you might seem risky to someone else.

-So what is the safest investment?
-You might assume that it simply means any investment that carries zero risk but that’s not necessarily a definitive answer.
-When constructing a portfolio, it’s important to look at the bigger picture which includes an individual investment’s risk profile as well as an investor’s risk tolerance.
-Risk capacity, or the amount of risk required to achieve a target rate of return, can also play a part in investing decisions.
+You might assume that it simply means any investment that carries zero risk — but that’s not necessarily a definitive answer, or a realistic one, since all investments have risk.
+As such, when constructing a portfolio, it’s important to look at the bigger picture which includes an individual investment’s risk profile as well as an investor’s risk tolerance, as mentioned.
+Risk capacity, or the amount of risk required to achieve a target rate of return, can also play a part in investing decisions, and which can help investors define lower-risk investment options.

 • Inflation risk.
 This is the risk that your purchasing power can erode over time as inflation increases.

 • Interest rate risk.
-Fluctuating interest rates can influence returns for otherwise safe investment options such as bonds.
+Fluctuating interest rates can influence returns for less-risky investment options such as bonds.

 • Liquidity risk.
 Liquidity risk refers to how easy (or difficult) it is to liquidate assets for cash if needed.